FIT2082/28464400_RESEARCH_NOTEBOOK/week_12.md

 ![Python Script Edge Detection](/images/week12_classificationAccuracy.png)

-We ran this new Classification Algorithm on our dataset, and the new Classification Accuracy we achieve is: 93.14%, which is amazing.
+We ran this new Classification Algorithm on our dataset, and the new Classification Accuracy we achieve is: 93.14%.
+We also calculated the True Positive Rate (Sensitivity) to be 0.6907, and the True Negative Rate (Specificity) to be 0.9637.
+These scores seem to suggest that our Machine Learning Algorithm is making fairly accurate predictions.

 ## Poster